rbind/njtierney.com/content/post/2016-11-06-simple-s3-methods.markdown

 ```

-and then write their own S3 method for it - e.g., `summary.myclass` or `plot.myclass`, each proiding appropriate summary information, or nice plots, for that object.
+and then write their own S3 method for it - e.g., `summary.myclass` or `plot.myclass`, each providing appropriate summary information, or nice plots, for that object.

 # How to make your own S3 method?